Reablement

 Reablement provides help with personal social care, activities of daily living and other practical tasks for a limited time.
 The approach used will enable you to develop and regain both confidence and practical skills to carry out these activities independently.

-Trained staff work with you to ensure that you are supported in your own home and to enable you to safely practice those skills.
+Trained reablement staff work with you to ensure that you are supported in your own home and to enable you to safely practice those skills.

-The service will work with you to set achievable goals.
+The reablement service will work with you to set achievable goals.
 These goals will be based on what is reasonable for you to expect to be able to do for yourself at the end of the reablement programme.
-They will be recorded as part of your goal plan and kept in your home so that you, your carers and care staff can monitor your achievements and identify new goals to work towards.
+The emphasis for the service will always be to encourage you to do things for yourself.
+They will be recorded as part of your goal plan and kept in your home so that you, your unpaid carer(s) and the reablement worker can monitor your progress.

 What type of tasks can reablement help me with?